Stillwater Public Records Directory

 Arrest Records

 The Payne County Sheriff's Office and local police departments maintain detailed arrest records documenting every interaction with the criminal justice system.
-These records capture the circumstances surrounding each arrest—date, location, charges filed, and which agency made the apprehension.
+These records capture the circumstances surrounding each arrest, date, location, charges filed, and which agency made the apprehension.
 Residents and attorneys seeking these records can contact the relevant law enforcement agency directly.
 The Oklahoma Open Records Act governs access, balancing public transparency with protection of sensitive information.

 Court Records

-The Stillwater Municipal Court at 723 S. Lewis St., Stillwater, OK 74074 handles legal proceedings for cases arising within city limits.
+The Stillwater Municipal Court at 723 S. Lewis St, Stillwater, OK 74074 handles legal proceedings for cases arising within city limits.
 Traffic violations, misdemeanors, and other municipal matters move through this courtroom.
 Residents seeking information about case files, dockets, or scheduled hearings can access court records through the official website at http://stillwater.org/municipal-court.
 The system provides transparency into how local justice is administered.

 Criminal Records

-The criminal records system in Payne County encompasses a range of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
-The Payne County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Oklahoma Open Records Act.
-Residents can request background checks through the Oklahoma State Bureau of Investigation, which provides comprehensive criminal history reports.
+The criminal records system in Payne County covers a range of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can request background checks through the Oklahoma State Bureau of Investigation, which provides criminal history reports.
 These reports include arrest records, convictions, and other relevant information.

 The sex offender registry is managed by the Oklahoma Department of Corrections, providing information on registered offenders residing in Payne County.
 The criminal records ecosystem ensures transparency and public safety by maintaining accurate and accessible records.